marmelab/liMonade/Readme.md

 Maybe.of(null).map(v => v * 2);
 -> Maybe<null>;
 ```
-- maybe.flatten: If the value is another Maybe merge the two together.
-If there is no value, do nothing.
+- maybe.flatten: Given a maybe holding another maybe, will merge the two together.
+Do nothing if the maybe holds nothing
 ```ts
 // Maybe<Maybe<A>>.flatten(): Maybe<A>;
 Maybe.of(Maybe.of(5)).flatten();